 In the Virtual Switch Manager window, select External and click the Create Virtual Switch button.

-In the Virtual Switch configuration window, select the network card of your physical computer that connected to the Internet.
+In the Virtual Switch configuration window, select the network card of your physical computer connected to the Internet.
 And name the External Switch you added.

 As you can see in the example below, we chose the Qualcomm Atheros AR9002WB-1NG Wireless Network Adapter card because we are connected to the Internet via a Wi-Fi network adapter via a Laptop.